 - Tiger Swallowtails (Pterourus spp.) are generally yellow with black stripes.
 The host plants for Tiger Swallowtail caterpillars are mostly deciduous trees.

-- Pipevine Swallowtails (Battus spp.) are blackish in color.
-The caterpillars eat plants whose roots are pungent and as a result the caterpillars are foul tasting making them distasteful to predators.
+- Pipevine Swallowtails (Battus spp.) are blackish.
+The caterpillars eat plants whose roots are pungent and as a result the caterpillars are foul tasting, making them distasteful to predators.

 Not all butterflies in the Swallowtail family fit into these groups.
 Other butterflies in the Swallowtail family such as Parnassians are very different looking than the Swallowtail species.

 The Whites & Sulphurs (Pieridae) Family – 1000 species worldwide; 60 in the United States and Canada; twenty-seven species in East Coast region.
 The Sulphurs range in size from very small to large.
 These usually medium-sized butterflies have wingspans of 1 ¼ – 2” (32 -51 mm).

 These butterflies are mostly in shades of white, yellow or yellowish-green.
 A few species have orange tips on their wings or greenish and yellow marbling on their wings.
 Whites and Sulphur butterflies may have different colorings in different seasons or between the sexes.
 The most common species in East are the Cabbage White and Orange Sulphur butterflies.